Acceptable Use Policy Revision date: 1st March 2016

 Audio/Video Streaming: Audio/Video Streaming is not hosting friendly.
 As such, Web Hosting UK does not allow any streaming of audio or video content.
 Offending accounts will be suspended without noticed or terminated.

 Adult-Oriented Content: Web Hosting UK does not allow adult content and will suspend/terminate any offending account.
+Please contact us if you are unsure if your website applies.

 Large File Policy: Web Hosting UK is not for file hosting distribution unless stated otherwise – as such, customers may not host any files larger than 50MB in size that are observed to be available for the sole purpose of download.
 Such files include but are not limited to .ISO, audio/video files, .EXE files.
 If you are unsure whether your file is against this policy, please e-mail email@example.com.